lsst-uk/lasair4/docs/source/about.md

 lists of $10^6$ objects) and trigger on a particular magnitude variability index.
 We are working with scientists within TVS in particular to define features that can be measured on the incoming stream and used to provide alerts.
-For example, outbursts of AM CVn stars\cite{AMCVn} which are then linked to the binary system's long term lightcurve (SDSS J1240-0159 is a recent example).
-Lasair-LSST will expand on its current functionality to provide seamless cross-links to the data releases within the UK IDAC infrastructure.
+For example, outbursts of [AM CVn stars](https://en.wikipedia.org/wiki/AM_Canum_Venaticorum_star) which are then linked to the binary system's long term lightcurve Lasair-LSST will expand on its current functionality to provide seamless cross-links to the data releases within the UK IDAC infrastructure.

 ### Solar System objects